Getting Started

 - Ticketing

-- Ticket Groups To Consider
+- Exploring Ticket Groups

-Ticket Groups To Consider
+Exploring Ticket Groups

 What is a Ticket Group

-Ticket Groups are used to organize and identify the various types of ticket arriving via Inbound Mailboxes.
 Ticket Groups require configuration of 4 settings in order to be used to their fullest potential, pictured and described below:

 - Enabled: If the Group is enabled, tickets can be assigned to the group within the ticketing interface, and Inbound Mailboxes can be configured to automatically classify received tickets within the group.
+By default, this option will be checked, however, disabling a group could be beneficial for certain periods of time.
+For example, when running an audit, for promotional purposes, or any situation in which a year-round group is otherwise unnecessary.

 - Private: Tickets in a private group are only viewable by users within that group, or by users with the Ticketing Super User permission.
+This feature can be particularly beneficial for situations where there is confidential or sensitive information in a ticket that you only want viewable by certain individuals.

 - Users: This category allows you to assign users to this ticket group.
 When a ticket is assigned to a group a user is in, they will see that ticket in the ticketing interface when using the My Tickets filter.
+Circling back to the "Private" section, this would be where you indicate who would have access to that confidential group.

-Ticket Groups should share similar naming schemes to your Inbound mailboxes, however it's good to note that multiple Inbound mailboxes can be assigned to a single ticket group.
+Ticket Groups should share similar naming schemes to your Inbound Mailboxes, however it's good to note that multiple Inbound Mailboxes can be assigned to a single ticket group.
 Some common ticket groups are as follows:

 - Support